laura-daugherty/Sprint-Challenge-React-Wars/Answers.md

 Props are arguments.
 Props are used to pass data (the state) down through React components.
 Props are read-only, they can not by dynamically manipulated.

+1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects are the effects that a function can have on things outside of its scope.
+UseEffect triggers side effects that can be synced to changes in state or props.
+The side effects are triggered by the second argument to useEffect - an array corresponding to the state that when it changes, you want to trigger the sideEffect.

+EX:
+useEffect(arg1, [arg2])

+Arg1 = function you want to trigger
+Arg2 = state you’re watching for changes to trigger the function, causing the side effect